ALsJourney/documentation-coolify/docs/services/supertokens.md

 ---
-title: Supertokens With Postgresql
+title: Supertokens
-description: Here you can find the documentation for hosting Supertokens With Postgresql with Coolify.
+description: Here you can find the documentation for hosting Supertokens with Coolify.
 ---

-# Supertokens With Postgresql
+# Supertokens

-## What is Supertokens With Postgresql
+## What is Supertokens

 An open-source authentication solution that simplifies the implementation of secure user authentication and session management for web and mobile applications.